SIBarcodeNetwork/ReadtheDocsMaster/Docs/sequence_qc_v2.rst

 Click "OK" in the lower right corner and the Consensus Align function will run.

-The alignment file will be located in the same local directory as the assemblies.
+The alignment file will be located in the same local directory as the contigs.

 Analyzing the sequences' alignment will inform the user of any further end trimming needed if the Geneious Prime Assembler neglected to remove primers.
-If this is the case, the assembly in need of trimming will have a consensus sequence be longer than others at either the 3' or 5' ends of the alignment.
+If this is the case, the assembled contig in need of trimming will have a consensus sequence longer than others at either the 3' or 5' ends of the alignment.
 See the below image for an example of this.

 .. figure:: /images/alignment_view.png
   :align: center